lsphillips/crumble/README.md

 ### `string Crumble.get(string cookie)`

 Retrieves the value of a cookie.
+If the cookie does not exist `null` will be returned.

 ### `void Crumble.set(Object crumbs)`